Edge quadtrees are used to store

 The

-min_size is used as the maximum level of decomposition as mentioned above.
+min_size serves as the maximum level of decomposition, as mentioned above.

 class Quadtree: